tlienart/Franklin.jl/docs/workflow/structure.md

 ### Resolved body

-The resolved body is plugged in a "container" div
+The resolved body is plugged into a "container" div

 ```html
 <div class="franklin-content">